 █ States with academic assessments to provide accountability.

 █ States that have required subjects but no accountability.

 █ States that allow parents to homeschool without subject requirements or assessments.

 While most states do not require parents to keep any sort of permanent record of their children’s academic progress, a few require parents to maintain test scores or portfolios of students’ work.
 Further, in most states homeschool parents are exempted from submitting their children’s birth certificates or immunization records.
 Read full brief.

-Exactly half of all states have some form of assessment requirement to ensure that homeschooled students are making academic progress.
+Twenty-four states have some form of assessment requirement to ensure that homeschooled students are making academic progress.
 However, most states with assessment requirements offer other homeschool options that allow parents to bypass the requirements, do not require parents to submit students’ scores or evaluations, or do not require any form of passing score.
 Further, many states have lax enforcement or low thresholds for intervention.
 Read full brief.View map

 █ States that provide accountability by requiring assessments of students’ academic progress.

 █ States that exempt some students, don’t require results to be submitted, or have no minimum score.

 Very few states have any protections in place for at-risk children who are homeschooled, such as children whose parents have child abuse or neglect convictions in their past or troubling histories of social services involvement.
 Read full brief.